Deploying Unified Access Gateway Appliance

 - The IP Addresses should show:

-Note - In case the UAG appliance have not finalized the configuration during the first startup, you will receive a error message from vSphere Web Client.
-If that happen wait for the Appliance to finalized and refresh the whole Chrome Browser.
+NOTE: If the Unified Access Gateway appliance has not finalized the configuration during the initial start-up, you will receive an error message from the vSphere Web Client.
+If this happens, refresh the Google Chrome browser.

 - Browse to

 NOTE: This is the hostname for the intranet facing NIC that the Unified Access Gateway was deployed on (192.168.120.110).

 VMware1!for the password .